 unified

-response or service result object to be handled by the client -
+response or service result object to be handled by the client - controller can be write in global

 middleware